-Start by filling the Crock-Pot with the hot dogs.
+1. Start by filling the Crock-Pot with the hot dogs.
 While placing them horizontally doesn’t affect whether they are cooked through, I believe positioning the hot dogs vertically allows for more hot dogs to be cooked at once—in addition to making the hot dogs easier to grab with tongs when they’re finished.
 The moisture in the hot dogs provide enough steam that any additional liquid isn’t necessary.
-While a 2.5 qt Crock-Pot comfortably fits 20 hot dogs, larger crockpots are capable of fitting up to 60.
+While a 2.5-quart Crock-Pot comfortably fits 20 hot dogs, larger slow cookers are capable of fitting up to 60.

-For serving, put the Crock-Pot on a table with tongs, buns and condiments.
+4. For serving, put the Crock-Pot on a table with tongs, buns, and condiments.
 Be sure to leave it plugged in and on “warm” to keep the hot dogs at a perfect serving temperature.
-In addition to traditional ketchup and mustard, be sure to have hot sauce, relish, onions, cheese and even chili to make your hot dog bar appear even more impressive.
+In addition to traditional ketchup and mustard, be sure to have hot sauce, relish, onions, cheese, and even chili to make your hot dog bar appear even more impressive.